Beloved-vince/recipe_sharing_platform/README.md

 - `localhost/recipes` - Returns a list of all recipes.
 - `localhost/recipes/{id}` - Returns details for a specific recipe.
 - `localhost/recipes/rating` - Searches for recipes by keyword or ingredients.
-- `localhost/recipes/comments` - Returns a random recipe.
+- `localhost/recipes/comments` - Returns a comment of all recipes.
+- `localhost/recipes/search` - Returns recipes base on recipe name

 Each endpoint supports both JSON and XML response formats.